zhouhanc/python-exercise-app/README.md

-# python_app
+# python exerise app

-This is a simple python app.
+This is a simple python app that notifies users when to exercise.

 I hope everyone would enjoy it.